-Dockyards, quays, terminals, pilots, warehouses, wharves, anchorages, lighthouses and beacons, craftsmen, shipping companies, customs and other port authorities, fish auctions, boarding houses, lodgings, packing facilities etc. Seaports respond to the needs of everything that comes from the sea, or that leaves for it.
+Dockyards, quays, terminals, pilots, warehouses, wharves, anchorages, lighthouses and beacons, craftsmen, shipping companies, customs and other port authorities, fish auctions, boarding houses, lodgings, and packing facilities.
+Seaports respond to the needs of everything that comes from the sea, or that leaves for it.
 Besides the needs of commerce, ports traditionally cater the demand for sex as well.
 Since Frisia Coast Trail tells a history of the coastal strip of land along the North Sea, the old faithful pair of seafarers and prostitutes must be part of it.
 A story for long, and sometimes still, wrongly worded and painted as romantic.
 In this post we will focus on the late medieval and early modern periods, and in which we will offer some insights into the struggle for survival of the women of this coast.

 This long-read is not just about sailors and prostitutes.
 It is about how the lives of women was influenced by the sea.
 As we shall see, initially it was women who were dominating the prostitution business, both as whore and whoremaster.
 Only later men interfered and by and large took over the management of brothels.
 But this post is also about how the wives of sailors had to survive while their husbands were at sea, sometimes for years on end.
 With a two-third chance their men would not come back (Dekker & Van de Pol 1989).
 In general, lower-class women often had to take care for themselves, whilst respectable and honourable jobs were reserved to men.